ocaml/merlin/README.md

 Editor setup
 ============

-To setup Emacs and Vim, you need to instruct them to run the appropriate script when an OCaml file is opened.
+To set up Emacs and Vim, you need to instruct them to run the appropriate script when an OCaml file is opened.

 In the rest of the document, \<SHARE\_DIR\> refers to the directory where Merlin data files are installed.

 It will usually be:

 - printed by the command `opam config var share`, if you used opam
 - "\<prefix\>/share" if you explicitly specified a prefix when configuring Merlin

 ### Vim setup